biodatageeks/biodatageeks.github.io/content/authors/agnieszka_szmurlo/_index.md

 ---
 # Display name
-title: Agnieszka Szturło
+title: Agnieszka Szmurło

 # Full Name (for SEO)
 first_name: Agnieszka
-last_name: Szurło
+last_name: Szmurło

 # Is this the primary user of the site?
 superuser: false